Locomotion (Orchestral Manoeuvres in the Dark song): Critical reception

-"Locomotion", which marked a move toward more pop-oriented material for OMD, faced initial criticism – notably on BBC Radio 1's Round Table show.
+"Locomotion", which represented a move toward more radio-friendly material for OMD, faced initial criticism – notably on BBC Radio 1's Round Table show.
 Debbi Voller of Number One wrote, "OMD have... travelled Second Class.
 This sounds like a chugging steam train because it never picks up speed.
 The only thing it's got going for it is a steel band playing on board."
 In Music Week, Jerry Smith referred to a "pretty uninteresting, unambitious and unexciting single".